littleGnAl/littlegnal.github.io/_posts/2019-07-09-kmpp_flutter_en.md

 ## Kotlin Multiplatform
 We use [Sqldelight](https://github.com/square/sqldelight) to implement common database logic, then serialize the query results into json strings via [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) and pass them to Flutter via `MethodChannel`/`FlutterMethodChannel`.

-The project structure of Flutter is as follows:
+The project structure of Flutter is shown as below:
 ```
 |
 |__android